Stop Thinking Everything is Black and White

 Just because we can't narrow the age of a material down to the second doesn't mean we can't narrow it down to something.
 Let's say we are able to narrow the age of some rock to within a few thousand years; our error bars in this instance would represent a time span of a few thousand years.
 Yes, radiometric dating is a very bad technique to use if you want to date something down to the second.
 Unfortunately for those who love to shout this criticism, we don't have ANY dating methods that could date such ancient materials to the second.
 Does that mean we shouldn't use what we've got to get some kind of estimate?
 Of course not.

 The same is true in the software world.
-I get annoyed sometimes when certain StackOverflow questions get closed.
+I get annoyed sometimes when certain StackOverflow questions get closed (especially when the reason is something as ambiguous and subjective as "not constructive").
 It's not uncommon for me to find a question that is exactly related to what I'm looking for, but there are no answers because pedantic community members voted to close the question.
 I don't quite understand who these questions are hurting.
 I get that we have to weed out the complete garbage that would otherwise clutter the site, but they get so extremely picky and pedantic about it.
 What I don't understand is why, if a person decides to be so picky, they don't try to improve the question or make suggestions for improvement rather than simply close it.